elstudio/actions-js-build/commit/README.md

-# GitHub Actions for Git commit
+# GitHub Action for Git commit

 This Action for git commits any changed files and pushes those changes back to the origin repository.